rfbujan/backend_Task1/README.md

 Nevertheless, this solution is not as modular and dynamic as it is desire.
 In the "Room for improvement" section it is suggested how this can be improved.

 As it is commented in the introduction of this task, there is a fourth module called *common*.
-This module contains the common data model and common utilities that are share by the three other modules.
+This module contains the common data model and utilities that are shared by the three other modules.
 Again in the "Room for improvement" section it is documented how this can be achieve in another way and lists the pros and cons of having a common data model.

-The data model is quite similar to the one implemented for task1.
+The data model is quite similar to the one implemented for *task1*.
 It contains the three main objects: *User*, *UserToken*, *Credentials*.
-Again in this solution, the all three objects are inmutable which, in a multi-threaded environment, allows to read freely the objects without worrying about its state changing by other thread.
-It have a performance cost, but in this particular problem this should not be a concern (Objects are simple strings).
-A minor updated added in this solution, is that *User*, and *UserToken* includes the logic for creating an *invalid* user or *invalid* user token.
+Again in this solution, all three objects are immutable which, in a multi-threaded environment, allows to read freely the objects without worrying about its state changing by other thread.
+It has a performance cost, but in this particular problem this should not be a concern (Objects are simple strings).
+A minor updated added in this task2, is that *User* and *UserToken* includes the logic for creating an *invalid* user and an *invalid* user token.
 Both objects contains a factory method with this purpose.

 ```java
  public static final UserToken invalidUserToken()